LorneWhiteway/lfi_project/nbodykit/README.md

 Installation used the instructions at https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-anaconda, together with information from the splinter user manual.

-To install, I did this:
+To install on splinter, I did this:
 ```
 bash
 eval "$(/share/apps/anaconda/3-2019.07/bin/conda shell.bash hook)"